toml-lang/toml/toml.md

        """
 ```

-Any Unicode character may be used except those that must be escaped: backslash
+In addition to the characters disallowed for all strings mentioned above, U+000D
-and the control characters other than tab, line feed, and carriage return
+(CR) is allowed only as part of a newline sequence U+000D U+000A (CRLF).
+As
-(U+0000 to U+0008, U+000B, U+000C, U+000E to U+001F, U+007F).
-Carriage returns
+with basic strings, backslash and quotation mark may only occur literally if
-(U+000D) are only allowed as part of a newline sequence.
+they are part of a valid escape sequence.

 You can write a quotation mark, or two adjacent quotation marks, anywhere inside
 a multi-line basic string.
 They can also be written just inside the delimiters.